 During the UK lockdown, Dr Pieri has spoken to the media about the social implications of these unprecedented measures, and assisted the UK Cabinet with their enquiries about the social effects of lockdown.
 As an expert on pandemics, she has also been the reviewer of several research project proposals on COVID-19 for the Swiss National Science Foundation.

-Early indications show an increase in domestic violence and a range of negative mental health implications for the population at large.
 Dr Pieri highlights the importance of prioritising the vulnerable, including at the end of the lockdown period.

 “We need to think strategically about who we prioritise in coming out of lockdown,” she says.
 “Although the current restrictions are frustrating for many people, it is a potentially dangerous situation for the vulnerable.
 Their needs must be prioritised.”

 "As sociologists we can provide vital insights on society, on various social processes and social behaviour," explains Dr Pieri.
 "We can also explore current values that are implicit in pandemic planning and contribute to re-dress problematic assumptions."